William S. Burroughs: Views

-Burroughs was a gun enthusiast and owned several shotguns, a Colt .45 and a .38 Special.
-Sonic Youth vocalist Thurston Moore recounted meeting Burroughs: "he had a number of Guns and Ammo magazines laying about, and he was only very interested in talking about shooting and knifing ...
-I asked him if he had a Beretta and he said: 'Ah, that's a ladies' pocket-purse gun.
-I like guns that shoot and knives that cut.
-Hunter S. Thompson gave him a one-of-a-kind .454 caliber pistol.
-Burroughs was also a staunch supporter of the Second Amendment, being quoted as saying: "I sure as hell wouldn't want to live in a society where the only people allowed guns are the police and the military."

 Magical beliefs

 Burroughs had a longstanding preoccupation with magic and the occult, dating from his earliest childhood, and was insistent throughout his life that we live in a "magical universe".
 As he himself explained:

 In the magical universe there are no coincidences and there are no accidents.
 Nothing happens unless someone wills it to happen.
 The dogma of science is that the will cannot possibly affect external forces, and I think that's just ridiculous.
 It's as bad as the church.
 My viewpoint is the exact contrary of the scientific viewpoint.
 I believe that if you run into somebody in the street it's for a reason.
 Among primitive people they say that if someone was bitten by a snake he was murdered.
 I believe that.